google/gps-measurement-tools/opensource/README.md

 # Initial setup:

-1. Extract the contents of the zip file to a directory, for example:
+1. Extract the contents of the zip file to a directory

-        ~/gpstools/*
-2. Open and run ProcessGnssMeasScript.m, when prompted select `Change dir`
+2. Open and run ProcessGnssMeasScript.m, when prompted by Matlab select `Change dir`

 ## To process a log file you collected from GnssLogger: